hyperlane-xyz/hyperlane-registry/.changeset/ninety-lizards-lay.md

 '@hyperlane-xyz/registry': minor
 ---

-Add coinGeckoId to a bunch of new warp routes
+Add coinGeckoId to a bunch of new warp routes, set Endurance USDC token to EvmHypCollateral